5 Tips to Help You See Better in The Digital World

-When thinking about how to describe the world we live in one word generally comes to mind: connected.
+When thinking about how to describe the world we live in, the word “connected” generally comes to mind.
 Everywhere we go we’re usually carrying around some sort of device that keeps us connected to something important to us.
-Whether it’s a tablet, smart phone or a computer that we’re using to stay in touch, we sometimes forget to take into consideration two very important devices that keep us connected to the world better than anything else: our eyes.
+Whether it’s a tablet, smart phone, or a computer that we’re using to stay in touch, we sometimes forget to take into consideration two very important devices that keep us connected to the world better than anything else, our eyes.

 1. Modify Your Environment

 You can adjust your environment when using these digital devices to help promote healthier eyes.
 If possible, use a large monitor or screen magnifier to reduce eye strain.
 Make sure your chair is close to your computer and that the chair has adequate lower-back support.

 For extended reading, change your monitor settings to a reflective lighting scheme but don’t only think about your computer lighting.
 Good room lighting is also important for healthy eyes.
 Keep bright lighting overhead to a minimum.
 Too much lighting overexposes and irritates eyes, while too little causes the eyes to strain in order to see.
 Keep your desk lamp shining on your desk, not you.
 Try to keep window light off to the side, rather than in front or behind you.
 Use blinds and get a glare screen.
 Position your computer screen to reduce reflections from windows or overhead lights.

 You should adjust your screen, so you look at it slightly downward and are about 24-28 inches away.
 The center should be about 4-6 inches below your eyes.
 Also, make sure your screen is large enough and with just the right brightness and contrast.
 That way, you won’t be straining to see text or images clearly.
 Adjust the screen settings to where they are most comfortable for you.